Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Recycling bins are provided directly by Local Waste Services.
 65 gallon wheeled carts are provided for recycling free of charge.
 If you do not have one at your residence, call the Service & Engineering Department at 614-431-2425 to schedule delivery.

 Typically, solid waste left at the curb by the drivers did not meet the criteria for collection.
 Restrictions on size, weight and proper containers must be observed to ensure collection.
 Items not packaged correctly will not be collected.
+Items not packaged neatly, bags or cans over 50 lbs, liquids, boxes filled with trash and items set out after 6am may not be collected.

 Latex paint cannot be placed out for trash collection if it's still wet.
 In order to dispose of it, remove the lid and stir in sand, kitty litter or a paint hardener available at most hardware stores.
 Once the paint is COMPLETELY DRY AND HARDENED you can place the cans in out for regular trash collection.
 Make sure to leave the lids off.